Follow TV Tropes

 • Sniper Rifle: Mostly for the characters that deal large damage per hit.
 Wielders have low healthpool capacity, slow firing rate, poor defenses and evasion, but augment these with very high accuracy, large ATK stat and high damage per shot.
 Specialists lack the most of weaknesses of sniper rifle users, due to simply being absent on the battlefield (but, as other specialists, cannot damage enemies with auto-attacks).

 • Spiritual Antithesis: To Girls' Frontline.
 While Girls Frontline is pretty dark, the wars are real, its characters are Ridiculously Human Robots named after firearms, and the gameplay involves deep tactical formations and decisions, this game is light-hearted, the "wars" are between girls who are explicitly bulletproof and rarely if ever seem to actually kill anyone and when things do start to escalate to even potential killing, it is treated with the appropriate gravity, its characters are Ambiguously Human with their own personalities being the emphasis, instead of being mirrors of their guns, and the gameplay is an auto-battler where the player input is limited to when the players can use the respective characters special attack and the choice to speed up and automate the special attack trigger, like in Princess Connect!
 Re:Dive.
+Blue Archive's Producer, Kim Yong-Ha, has even openly compared the game to "GFL & X-COM, but with a focus on happiness and light".

 • Stat Sticks: Some of the specialist slot students are treated like this: if you don't have an extra student, the skill cost recovery is reduced; adding a random student will end up reducing the skill card rotational ability while the said student being completely useless during the run.
 So players ended up using certain Specialist students for backing up the raw stats for Striker students, due to Specialist slot students giving 10% of their HP and ATK, as well as 5% of their DEF and Healing to the Striker units, to make them at least more useful beyond their skill set.
-Karin, Iroha and especially Saki are one of the few ATK buffing examples - their default ATK stat is very high, with their Enhanced skill and equipment slots further increasing their ATK power, and their Sub skill boosting all allies' ATK power even further.
+Karin, Iroha and Saki are one of the few ATK buffing examples - their default ATK stat is very high, with their equipment slots further increasing their ATK power, and their Sub skill boosting all allies' ATK power even further.
 Stat Sticks, unlike the normal buffers on the same slot, have 100% uptime (they exist for purpose of backing up the stats in the first place), affect all allies (while some buffers cannot, or apply to a single target) and have their own flashy skills that can be used in some content.
-The disadvantage is the fact that buffers are far more efficient and noticable if players actually use them.
+The disadvantage is the fact that buffers are far more efficient and noticeable if players actually use them.

 • Status Infliction Attack: Plently of students and other mooks are capable of setting the targets with status ailments that can either damage them over time, or decrease their overall performance.